The Brief Guide To Collecting Employee Feedback During Onboarding

 6 Effective Strategies for Collecting Employee Feedback During the Onboarding Process

-Now that we understand just how important it is to collect employee feedback throughout the onboarding process, let’s now talk about how to make it happen.
+Now that we understand just how important it is to collect employee feedback throughout the onboarding process, let’s talk about making it happen.

 1. Ask for Relevant and Specific Feedback

-Collecting generic feedback simply won’t allow you to make meaningful improvements to the onboarding experience.
+Collecting generic feedback won’t allow you to make meaningful improvements to the onboarding experience.

-In focusing on a certain task, you might ask them questions relating to:
+In focusing on a specific task, you might ask them questions relating to:

 - How easy or difficult it was to complete the task

 - How well the task or exercise prepared them for the next step in the onboarding process